History of the Han dynasty: Foreign relations and split of the Xiongnu realm

 Tributary gifts and emissaries from the Arsacid Empire, then under Pacorus II of Parthia (r.
-78–105 CE), came to the Han in 87 CE, 89 CE, and 101 CE bringing exotic animals such as ostriches and lions.
+78–105 CE), came to the Han in 87, 89, and 101 CE, bringing exotic animals such as ostriches and lions.
 When Ban Chao dispatched his emissary Gan Ying in 97 CE to reach Daqin (the Roman Empire), he did not reach farther than a "large sea", perhaps the Persian Gulf.
 However, from oral accounts Gan was able to describe Rome as having hundreds of walled cities, a postal delivery network, the submission of dependent states, and a system of government where the Roman "king" (i.e. consul) is "not a permanent figure but is chosen as the man most worthy."
-Elephants and rhinoceroses were also presented as gifts to the Han court in 94 CE and 97 CE by a king in what is now Burma.
-The first known diplomatic mission from a ruler in Japan came in 57 CE (followed by another in 107 CE); a golden seal of Emperor Guangwu's was even discovered in 1784 in Chikuzen Province.
-The first mentioning of Buddhism in China was made in 65 CE, when the Chinese clearly associated it with Huang-Lao Daoism.
-Emperor Ming had the first Buddhist temple of China—the White Horse Temple—built at Luoyang in honor of two foreign monks: Jiashemoteng (Kāśyapa Mātanga) and Zhu Falan (Dharmaratna the Indian).
-These monks allegedly translated the Sutra of Forty-two Chapters from Sanskrit into Chinese, although it is now proven that this text was not translated into Chinese until the 2nd century CE.
+Elephants and rhinoceroses were also presented as gifts to the Han court in 94 and 97 CE by a king in what is now Burma.
+The first known diplomatic mission from a ruler in Wa (Japan) came in 57 CE (followed by another in 107 CE); a golden seal of Emperor Guangwu's was even discovered in 1784 in Chikuzen Province.
+The first mention of Buddhism in China was made in 65 CE, when the Chinese clearly associated it with Huang-Lao Daoism.
+Emperor Ming had the first Buddhist temple of China—the White Horse Temple—built at Luoyang to commemorate two foreign monks: Jiashemoteng (Kāśyapa Mātanga) and Zhu Falan (Dharmaratna the Indian).
+These monks allegedly translated the Sutra of Forty-two Chapters from Sanskrit into Chinese, although it is now proven that the received text was not translated into Chinese until the 2nd century CE.